masfahru/jd-imamfahrurrofi-zapwa/README.md

 # JD_010-IMAMFAHRURROFI-ZAPWA

-## ZapWA - AI-Powered Customer Service
+## ZapWA - AI-Powered Customer Service Platform

 ZapWA is a full-stack monorepo application designed to provide AI-powered customer service and order management.
 It features a user-facing dashboard for managing products, orders, and AI agents, alongside a powerful admin panel for user and license management.